kbase/kb_sdk/doc/tutorial/edit_module.md

     } ContigFilterResults;
 ```

-Above, we've added a couple input parameters: an `int` for the minimum length that the user wants, and a `string` that will reference an assembly data file on KBase's servers.
+Above, we've added a few input parameters: a workspace name (always needed to work with data), an `int` for the minimum contig length that the user wants, and a `string` that will reference an assembly data file on KBase's servers.

 We also added a placeholder type structure for our output results, which we will return to later.
 For now, it can be blank.

 Now insert a function type for our app's main method, which we can call `filter_contigs`.
 Refer to the [KIDL specification](/doc/KIDL_specification.md) for details about function types.

 ```
-funcdef filter_contigs(string workspace, ContigFilterParams params)
+funcdef filter_contigs(ContigFilterParams params)
     returns (ContigFilterResults) authentication required;
 ```

 In SDK apps, we want to set the function as `authentication required` because all SDK apps that run in the Narrative will require authentication since they need to interact with a user's workspace.

-Now return to your app's root directory and run `make`

- **You must rerun *make* after each change to the KIDL specification to regenerate client and server code used in the codebase**
+Now return to your app's root directory and run `make`. **You must rerun *make* after each change to the KIDL specification to regenerate client and server code used in the codebase**

 #### Validate your app